Global classification of generic multi-vector fields of top degree: Local characterization of a Nambu structure

-\begin{remark} The existence of a one parameter solutions for the equation above reflects the fact that for any linear structure $cr\dd r \wedge X_{\Lambda}^H$, rescaling the radial coordinate is a canonical transformation.
-Note also that reflection along $H$ gives a canonical transformation reversing the orientation of the tubular neighborhood.
-We are interested in transformations isotopic to the identity (and hence preserving the orientation of the tubular neighborhood), so our choice of $g$ above is with $k>0$. \end{remark}
+\begin{remark} The existence of a one parameter family of solutions for equation \ref{eq:chcoord} reflects the fact that for any linear Nambu structure $cr\dd r \wedge X_{\Lambda}^H$, $c\in \mathbb{R}\smallsetminus\{0\}$, rescaling the radial coordinate is a transformation preserving the Nambu structure (canonical transformation).
+Note also that the reflection along $H$ is a canonical transformation, but it changes the orientation of the tubular neighborhood.
+We are interested in transformations isotopic to the identity so our choice of $g$ above is with $k>0$. \end{remark}